Does Progressive cover windshield damage?

 How to file a Progressive glass claim: step by step

-Step 1: Document the damage.
-Photograph the chip, crack, or break from multiple angles before any repairs are made.
-Note when and how the damage occurred.
+Step 1: Photograph the damage from multiple angles before repairs start.
+Note when and how it happened.

 Shop choice rights: can a Progressive customer use any glass shop?